-The effectiveness and long-time endurance of a self-devised system is affected by whether local authorities recognize the legitimacy of their rules and their enforcement of rules
+The effectiveness and long-time endurance of a self-devised system is affected by whether

 (Ostrom 1990, 101).
 When local authorities perceive themselves as the only ones who should be devising rules and enforcing them, appropriators' institutions are at risk in the long-run (ibid.).